Aru-14/Aru-14/README.md

 🌟 About Me

-🎓 3rd-year B.Tech undergraduate specializing in Artificial Intelligence and Machine Learning.
+🎓 3rd-year B.Tech student specializing in Artificial Intelligence and Machine Learning.

 💻 MERN stack developer with strong foundations in DSA.